ProfessorShroom/professorshroom.github.io/_projects/Mercedes_W211_Shifter_Repair.md

 This is caused by faulty optical switches in the mechanism.
 You can replace them with [TCPT1300](https://uk.rs-online.com/web/p/slotted-optical-switches/7103816?gb=s) or [TCPT1350](https://uk.rs-online.com/web/p/slotted-optical-switches/8187512?gb=s), TCPT1300 is a like for like sensor but 1350 also work.

 You can either just replace the shifter with a used one on eBay which at the time of writing range from about £80-£150 but as these are used the fault could just occur again, tomorrow, next week, etc. so really the best option is repairing your one.

-I'll be offering this as a service for £90 including the return postage to you, just get it to me and I will fix it for you.
-If you're interested then leave a comment or email me at [info@professorshroom.com](mailto:info@professorshroom.com).

 If you'd like to try this yourself I will try to explain below the process, but it does require quite advanced soldering knowledge and ability.